souravsaha/S3RFileSystem/README.md

 This creates a filesystem in the current folder named **"s3r.fs"**.
 After executing this command please follow on screen instructions.

-For next executions please use the same name("s3r.fs") to use the same filesystem if you want to get the saved contents.
+*For next executions please use the same name("s3r.fs") to use the same filesystem if you want to get the saved contents.*

+---